 It can seem daunting to know what size to choose for your implants.
 Dr. Snodgrass and Dr. Robinson will help you will this decision based on your goals for your augmentation.

 The “profile” is a part of your size options.
 This refers to the amount of projection an implant has.
 Implants are generally grouped into low-, moderate-, mid-range, and high-profile styles.
 A low-profile implant will be more subtle with less projection, while a moderate-profile implant will be noticeable.
 High-profile implants provide greater volume with a narrower width.
-Again, you’ll decide if you want your augmentation to look more natural or augmented.
+Dr. Snodgrass and Dr. Robinson will help recommend a profile for you based on your goals.

 How Long Do Breast Implants Last?

 Most implants have a 10-year warranty, as an offset should replacement be necessary.
 That’s a good benchmark for expectations of durability.
 Some implants can last far longer; others will need to replaced sooner.
 If a rupture occurs, you’ll need to have the implants replaced.
 So, you should probably estimate having at least two surgeries in your lifetime.
 Replacement surgery usually can be done through the original incisions.

 Can I Have Augmentation Done With My Breast Lift?

 Adding breast augmentation to a breast lift is common procedure for us at Snodgrass & Robinson Plastic Surgery.
 While a breast lift is intended to bring the breasts back up to a higher position on the chest, the procedure doesn’t augment the breast size.
 During the lift procedure it is very easy to add implants to increase size and volume.

 ” I am extremely pleased with my experience.
 I had a great experience the staff was very helpful and answered any questions that I had.
 Dr. Snodgrass did a great job.
 I love my new breasts!”

 Are There Any Risks Associated With This Procedure?